iAli61/investment_agent/doc/UI-Design.md

 - **Main Content Area**: Displays a clean, simple form containing only the input field(s) requested by the AI (e.g., a single field for "Asking Price (€)").
 Previously entered data (like the address) might be displayed read-only for context.

+- **Responsive Behavior**: Form elements should resize proportionally and stack vertically on smaller screens.
+Input fields should maintain minimum touch-friendly dimensions (at least 44px height) regardless of screen size.

 - **Purpose**: Demonstrate the focused, step-by-step data entry guided by the chat.

 ![alt text](image-1.png)